-- Likewise, it’s heavily integrated with Apple services.
+- Likewise, the Apple TV is heavily integrated with Apple services.
 Apps are downloaded from the App Store, and by default you’ll have clients for iCloud Photos, Apple Music, Apple TV Plus, and so on.
 Some services, like Apple Arcade and Apple Fitness Plus, may only be available on Apple hardware.
 Thankfully there are plenty of third-party apps available.

-- Video rentals and downloads are limited to Apple’s online store, unless you purchase them on the web or a non-Apple platform, in which case they’ll show up in an app when you sign into it.
+- Video rentals and downloads are limited to Apple’s online store, unless you purchase them on the web or on non-Apple hardware, in which case they’ll show up in an app when you sign into it.

 - Despite the first-party focus, tvOS does have universal search.
 Whenever you search for a movie or show, you’ll see options for every compatible app installed on your Apple TV.
 It’s not as comprehensive as Roku, however, not the least because it only suggests rentals and purchases through Apple.

-- An Up Next watchlist keeps track of most things you’ve started watching or added to it manually.
+- An Up Next watchlist keeps track of most things you’ve started watching, or else added to the list manually.
 Like universal search, app creators must specifically support Up Next, so there’s a conspicuous gap: Netflix, which wants viewers to stay in its own catalog.
-That’s still better than Roku, which is still playing catch-up with Roku OS 12’s Save List and improved Continue Watching feature.
+That’s better than Roku, which is still playing catch-up with Roku OS 12’s Save List and improved Continue Watching feature.

 Roku vs Apple TV: Content

-For the bulk of people, there won’t be any discernable difference in media content.
-Major third-party services like Netflix, Spotify, HBO Max, and Disney Plus are on both platforms.
-You can even use Roku to stream Apple Music or watch all your Apple videos (including Apple TV Plus).
+For the bulk of people, there won’t be any discernable difference in media available.
+Major third-party services like Netflix, Spotify, Max, and Disney Plus are on both platforms, and you can even use Roku to stream Apple Music or watch all your Apple videos (including Apple TV Plus).